UnionOfRAD/manual/en/quickstart/README.md

 ## MongoDB

-As well as the framework itself, we also need some sort of persistent storage layer for our blog posts.
+We also need some sort of persistent storage layer for our blog posts.
 In this example, we're going to use [MongoDB](http://www.mongodb.org), a NoSQL database.
-One of the advantages of a NoSQL database is that you don't have to specify the schema upfront, so it works perfectly with li3's RAD approach to development!
+One of the advantages of a NoSQL database is that you don't have to specify the schema upfront, so it works perfectly with our RAD approach to development!

 <div class="note note-info">
 	The framework has support for both relational (MySQL, MariaDB, PostgreSQL, SQLite) and NoSQL databases (MongoDB, CouchDB) and is one of the first frameworks to support both types of databases through one single ORM.
 </div>

-To install the database, follow the instructions for your operating system inside the _Installation_ chapter of the [official MongoDB manual](http://docs.mongodb.org/manual/) and finally, start up the database engine.
+To initialize the database, follow the instructions for your operating system inside the _Installation_ chapter of the [official MongoDB manual](http://docs.mongodb.org/manual/) and finally, start up the database engine.

 So that PHP can talk to Mongo you'll also need to install the PHP MongoDB driver.
 This is outlined in the [official MongoDB manual](http://docs.mongodb.org/manual/) under [PHP Driver](http://docs.mongodb.org/ecosystem/drivers/php/).
 Once the driver is installed, we'll have to restart our webserver to make changes take effect.